Yucheng7713/OneClick/README.md

 ## Quick Start

   1. Clone this repository to your local workspace.
-  2. Run the following command :
+  2. Build Python click command line tool by installing required dependencies :
+     Navigate to the project root and execute :
      ```
-     $ . sh_scripts/setup.sh
+     $ pip install -e .
      ```
+  3. Initiate the production environment by running the following command :
+     ```
+     $ oneclick init
+     ```
-  3. Enter your name which will be used as the name of resources such as VPC on AWS
+  4. Enter your name which will be used as the name of resources such as VPC on AWS
-  4. Enter a valid registered subdomain, the subdomain will be used by Kubernetes cluster
+  5. Enter a valid registered subdomain, the subdomain will be used by Kubernetes cluster
-  5. Well done!
+  6. Well done!
 Now your production environment start initiating, after the initiation completes, a container will be boosted up and run, the container will serve as the interface to interact with Kubernetes upon AWS, you can consider it a light- weighted virtual machine.
      When the container is ready, it will start setting up Kubernetes cluster, this takes around 7 to 10 min.
-  6. After the cluster is set up on AWS, you will see a prompt information about the domain name of your cluster and the path of S3 bucket which is used to store the configuration of Kubernetes cluster.
+  7. After the cluster is set up on AWS, you will see a prompt information about the domain name of your cluster and the path of S3 bucket which is used to store the configuration of Kubernetes cluster.

      !!
 Warning : Under no circumstance, do not delete the S3 bucket manually or by any other tools.
-  7. Now is the time to deploy your application onto the cluster, to deploy from Github, simply run the following command :
+  8. Now is the time to deploy your application onto the cluster, to deploy from Github, simply run the following command :
      ```
-     $ . sh_scripts/deploy.sh <url_to_github_repository>
+     $ oneclick git-deploy <url_of_git_repository>
      ```
-     After the deployment completes, it will expose a domain name which you can use to access your frontend application.

-  8. For enabling the monitor functions, execute the command :
+     You can also choose to deploy from your local machine :
      ```
-     $ . sh_scripts/monitor_enable.sh
+     $ oneclick local-deploy <path_to_project_directory>
      ```
+     After the deployment completes, it will expose a domain name which you can use to access your frontend application.
   9. For tearing down the Kubernetes cluster, execute the command :
      ```
-     $ . sh_scripts/down.sh
+     $ oneclick destroy
      ```

   10. If you need further configuration or advanced manipulation to the cluster like using kubectl or kops, you can access the container by running the command :
       ```
-      $ . sh_scripts/access.sh
+      $ oneclick access
       ```
       Now it is just like what you usually do on your local host.